ghi-electronics/duelink-website/static/code/driver/gdl-spctrlr-a-readme.txt

 5. Press Button D. The log box will display: “Btn D pressed!”
 LED 2 will turn on.
 6. Press Button L. The log box will display: “Btn L pressed!”
 LED 4 will turn on.
 7. Press Button R. The log box will display: “Btn R pressed!”
 LED 6 will turn on.
-8. Press Button LDR.
+8. Hold down Button LDR.
 The log box will display: “Btn LDR pressed!”.
 All red LEDs will blink.